[Remote] District Manager Parts & Service at General Motors

 • Analyze dealer’s marketing and merchandising plans and provide effective recommendations to drive service lane traffic

-• Create and execute annual Business Plans and implementing effective countermeasures to mitigate headwinds
+• Create and execute annual Business Plans and implement effective countermeasures to mitigate headwinds

-• Successfully addressing and resolving aftersales customer needs, including but not limited to: resolution of SPAC/CAC/TAC cases, goodwill/warranty/policy requests
+• Successfully address and resolve aftersales customer needs, including but not limited to: resolution of SPAC/CAC/TAC cases, goodwill/warranty/policy requests

 • Achieve KPIs: SRT sales objective, NPS, Retention, STS Training, EV Training & Compliance